danforthcenter/plantcv/docs/vis_tutorial.md

 1.  **Image:** Images can be processed regardless of what type of VIS camera was used (High-throughput platform, digital camera, cell phone camera).
 Image processing will work with adjustments if images are well lit and free of background that is similar in color to plant material.
-2.  **Output directory:** If debug mode is on output images from each step are produced, otherwise ~4 final output images are produced.
+2.  **Output directory:** If debug mode is set to 'print' output images from each step are produced, otherwise ~4 final output images are produced.

 Optional inputs:

-*  **Result File** file to print results to
+*  **Result File:** File to print results to
-*  **Write Image Flag** flag to write out images, otherwise no result images are printed (to save time).
+*  **Write Image Flag:** Flag to write out images, otherwise no result images are printed (to save time).
-*  **Params:** parameter settings for debug and output directory for debug files
+*  **Params:** Parameter settings for debug and output directory for debug files
 *  **Region of Interest:** The user can input their own binary region of interest or image mask (make sure it is the same size as your image or you will have problems).

 Sample command to run a pipeline on a single image:

-*  Always test pipelines (preferably with -D flag set to plot or print) before running over a full image set
+*  Always test pipelines (preferably with -D flag set to 'plot' or 'print') before running over a full image set

 ```
 ./pipelinename.py -i testimg.png -o ./output-images -r results.txt -w -D 'print'